 The Cornwall Lions will conduct their annual lobster sale from 10 a.m. to 2 p.m.
-The committee will present its annual crafts fair all day and non-profit organizations will discuss their work.
+Crafts people, merchants, food vendors and service organizations will be on hand all afternoon.

-Pony rides will be available on the east side of Rings Pond.
-A pie eating contest will take place at noon.
+The pie eating contest will take place at noon.
 The afternoon will also feature Macaroni the Clown and Sam the Magician.
 Cornwall’s church bells will ring for several minutes at 2 p.m. to recall the way Americans celebrated their independence in 1776.
-And in the evening, a Flag Ceremony will honor America and precede the annual historical pageant.
+And in the evening, a Flag Ceremony will honor America and precede the annual historical Pageant.

-Music will include the Neil and the Blondies in the early afternoon; Nick Logerfo in the late afternoon; and the Cornwall Reunion Band just before the fireworks.
+There will be music in the afternoon and the Cornwall Reunion Band will perform just before the fireworks.

 The Main Street Mile, with as many as 100 runners, will precede the parade, at 4:30 p.m.
 The parade will start at 5 p.m. and include lots of floats and bands.
 The fireworks will start at 9:30 p.m.

 The committee will be selling items all day and night to raise the $35,000 required for the celebration.
 A coin drop will be conducted in the early evening.
-We are conducting a raffle for dinners for two and another for two tickets to a Yankees game.
+We are conducting raffles for dinners for two and another for two tickets to a Yankees game.
 We are also selling T-shirts (with a photo of the Moodna Creek entering the Hudson River, courtesy of Tom Doyle), loop-a-lites and water and soda.
 All proceeds go toward covering the day’s expenses.
 Thanks to our donors (see Donors page).
 Donations may be sent to: CIDC, P.O.
 Box 542, Cornwall, NY 12518.